deepskystacker/DSS/Installers/README.txt

 6. Reduce limit for star detection to 0.00050 (was 0.000750).
 This means that more very faint stars can be found in images with very short exposures.

-7. If the ROW_ORDER keyword in a FITS file header specifies BOTTOM-UP, invert the image as it is being read.
+7. If the ROWORDER keyword in a FITS file header specifies BOTTOM-UP, invert the image as it is being read.
     Write FITS files with the ROWORDER keyword set to TOP-DOWN.

 8. Implement a Saturation tab for the processing pane.
 It provides controls to adjust both saturation and